-After part three, we are now getting dangerous in the Kubernetes world.
-We have a great understanding in doing basics on the platform.
+After part three where we discussed Kubernetes Cluster Deployment, we are now getting dangerous in the Kubernetes world.
+We have a great understanding of doing basics on the platform.
 If you are feeling adventurous, you can get the learning material and even sign up for the Certified Kubernetes Exam [CKA] and further your bad-ass-ery.

 Kubernetes the hard way